Skip to main content

 The Base Station Subsystem (BSS) is critical in mobile networks, comprising BTS and BSC.
 It manages signal transmission, ensuring seamless connectivity.

-The BTS handles radio communication, and the BSC manages multiple BTS units.
+The BTS in the network handles radio communication, and the BSC manages multiple BTS units.

 This subsystem plays a crucial role in efficient call routing and resource management.

-It acts as a fundamental link, facilitating information exchange in the broader telecommunications network.
+It is a fundamental link, facilitating information exchange in the broader telecommunications network.

 • Base Transceiver Station (BTS)